mnentwig/forthytwo/README.md

 Since the J1 architecture is a FORTH-targeted stack machine architecture, the input language remains very similar to FORTH but no attempt is made to maintain formal compatibility.

 ## Mission statement
-One-stop embedded 32-bit processor for FPGA.
+One-stop embedded 32-bit processor for FPGA or ASIC (if you dare).
 Keep it simple and stupid and clean and small so it can be customized as needed.

 ## Status
 Functional but may benefit from more testing (especially the floating point library due to its complexity)